vadvolo/contribs/labs/topologies/lab01_basic_frr/README.md

 Unlike the `Partial` generators from the previous lab, which create and apply configuration line-by-line, the `Entire` type generates a whole configuration file in one go, which is then copied to the device.
 [More about Entire generators in annet documentation](https://annetutil.github.io/annet/main/usage/gen.html#entire).
 FRR can be managed by `vtysh`, a Cisco-like CLI shell, but it also stores its configuration in a `/etc/frr/frr.conf` file.
-We can leverage this fact to manage the routing configuration in a server-like manner, and `Partial` generator will help us to prepare the configuration file.
+We can leverage this fact to manage the routing configuration in a server-like manner, and `Entire` generator will help us to prepare the configuration file.

 The generator in this example configures interface descriptions, IP addresses and BGP sessions between FRR routers.
 All the parameters are defined by connections in Netbox.